Graham-Hart/TextAdventure/README.md

 <outcome1>
 <outcome2>
 ```
+To separate scenes, use `--` on a single line.

-The name can be anything, as long as you have one scene called "start"
+The name can be anything, as long as you have one scene called "start."

 You can have as many lines of text as you want.
+(Or Zero)

-You can have as many options as you want, as long as the number of outcomes is the same
+You can have as many options as you want, as long as the number of outcomes is the same.
+You can also have zero options.

 If there are no options and no outcomes, the scene will automatically be marked as an "end scene," meaning it will be interpreted as an end to the story.